David Lipsius, Chief Executive Officer

 Jill holds a bachelor’s from Ohio Wesleyan University and a master’s of business administration in international management from the Thunderbird School of Global Management.
 She is a KRI-certified Kundalini yoga instructor, trained by Gurmukh Kaur Khalsa in Rishikesh, India.

-John O’Neill, Vice President of Finance
+John O’Neill, Vice President of Operations

 John O’Neill was a long-term resident of the Kripalu ashram until 1994, during which time he worked at all levels of the finance and accounting departments.
 He then held financial controller positions in several retailing businesses in New Mexico before returning to Kripalu in 2001.
 As Director of Finance, John oversees all aspects of the organization’s financial areas, manages the Finance Department’s staff, and has developed substantial improvements in Kripalu’s budget system as well as in the quality and timeliness of accounting reports and financial statements.
 John has a deep respect for the work that Kripalu performs in the world and is deeply committed to the success of its mission.

 Denise Barack has been involved with Kripalu since 1985.
 She holds a degree in communications and was the advertising director at East West Journal in Boston before moving to the Berkshires to serve the Kripalu community.
 As Kripalu’s Director of Program Development since 2004, she uses her gift for networking people and ideas in overseeing the planning and development of all of Kripalu’s invited national presenter programs.
 Denise is the mother of two young adults, and is a 200-hour certified Kripalu Yoga teacher and a student of Continuum.